naoki-takizawa/flu_structure_data/README.md

 Here, I will also show how to view these data locally using [JBrowseR](https://gmod.github.io/JBrowseR/index.html).

 ## probing data
 bigWig files of IAV structure probing data are in dataset folder.
-There are 12 bigWig files in the folder.
+There are 12 bigWig files and reference sequence files in the folder.
 reactIDR_virion_SHAPE.bw
 reactIDR_vRNP_SHAPE.bw
 reactIDR_vRNA_SHAPE.bw